MessaoudZouikri/OpenAlexBiblio/QUICKSTART.md

 ## Step 3 — (Optional) Verify Ollama

-The classification agent uses a local LLM for ambiguous papers.
-It falls back gracefully to embedding-only if Ollama is unavailable, so this step is optional.
+The classification agent uses a local LLM **only for Stage 3** — papers where SPECTER2 embedding confidence falls in the ambiguous 0.60–0.82 range, typically 10–30% of the corpus.
+If Ollama is unavailable, those papers fall back to the best embedding result; the pipeline never halts.

 ```bash
 ollama list        # confirm your model is present (e.g. qwen2.5:7b)